Skip to main content

 """Use LLM to extract parameters from natural language."""

-Example: {"symbol": "BTC", "action": "buy", "amount": 0.1, "price_type": "market"}"""),
+return {"extracted_params": {"symbol": "BTC", "action": "buy", "amount": 0.1, "price_type": "market"}}

-Message(role="user", content=state["user_query"])
+Message(role="user", content=state["user_query"]),

 import json